arturdryomov/pages/content/posts/midnight.md

 No idea.
 Anyways, it is here and can be helpful with using applications in dark environments or with bringing back that sweet Winamp skins vibe.

-Implementing dark themes is surprisngly deep and affects the whole application.
+Implementing dark themes is surprisingly deep and affects the whole application.
 At times it feels like a redesign.
 I’ve tried to collect steps we’ve made to introduce the dark theme in the [Juno rider application](https://play.google.com/store/apps/details?id=com.gojuno.rider) and make a (kind of) comprehensive guide.
 Let’s jump in!